John Fastolf: Property, investments, and inventory

 Fastolf, like other English soldiers, profited from the wars in France by obtaining lands in the conquered territories.
 He was given Frileuse near Harfleur by Henry V and went on to build a considerable property portfolio in Normandy, including four manors in the Pays de Caux worth £200 per annum.
 Later, he became the Baron of Sillé-le-Guillaume and therefore a member of the peerage there, a position he never attained at home.
 But the instability of English rule cost him much in lost revenues.
 His Pays de Caux manors had an income of only £8 after the Norman revolt of 1435.
 He began in the 1430s to sell off his properties but he still in 1445 held properties in France worth £401, including 10 castles, 15 manors and an inn.
 All this was lost in the French reconquest.

+From the 1430s he built Caister Castle in Norfolk as his main residence, with a London house in Bermondsey, then a popular location for the wealthy, just outside the city.

-A detailed inventory was made of Fastolf's personal goods after his death.
-It includes silver plate, equipment for his chapel, the clothes and tapestry in his wardrobe at Caister, his armour, and the furnishings of several rooms at Caister.
+The usual detailed inventory made of Fastolf's personal goods after his death is one of relatively few non-royal examples to have survived from this period, in a transcription made by a later antiquary (the original is now lost).
+It includes large quantities of silver plate, equipment for his chapel, the clothes and tapestry in his wardrobe at Caister, his armour, and the furnishings of several rooms at Caister.

+There were over a thousand ounces of "altar plate", plus some gold, in his home chapel.
+The Caister house had over 13,000 ounces of silver, as well as some gold, with 2,500 ounces at Bermondsey and a further 3,000 ounces deposited at a monastery of which he was a patron (a common practice).
+Most pieces were decorated, if only with heraldry, some of royal patrons and a dead friend.
+Some are mentioned as made in Paris ("6 Parys Cups of silver of the Months with no feet, the borders gilt"), and in some large pieces, such as salts, the elaborate structure is outlined.